Send Me a Lover: Celine Dion version

-Canadian singer Celine Dion recorded "Send Me a Lover" in 1992, but her version remained unreleased until 1994.
-The song was recorded during the Celine Dion album sessions, and produced by Humberto Gatica.
+Canadian singer Celine Dion recorded "Send Me a Lover" during the sessions for her self-titled album, Celine Dion.
+Her version was produced by Humberto Gatica.

 Background and release

-Dion's recording, with heavily revised verses and slightly altered chorus lyrics, was offered to various benefit collections, mostly for women's causes.
-First, it was released on the Kumbaya Album Nineteen Ninety Four (1994).
-All proceeds from this CD went to support AIDS awareness and services.
-It also appeared on the In Between Dances (1995) (of which profits were given to research on breast cancer), The Power of Peace (1996) (to celebrate the 50 years of CARA), and Women for Women, Vol. 2 (1996) (another album to get funds for the research on breast cancer).
-"Send Me a Lover" was played on the adult contemporary radio since September 1996, as an album cut from The Power of Peace, without an official single release.
+Dion's recording, which includes revised verses and slightly altered chorus lyrics, was contributed to several benefit compilations supporting women's health and social causes.
+It first appeared on the Kumbaya Album 1994 in Canada.
+Proceeds from the album supported people living with HIV/AIDS.

+The track was later included on In Between Dances (1995), which raised funds for breast cancer research; The Power of Peace (1996), released to mark the 50th anniversary of CARE; and Women for Women, Vol. 2 (1996), another breast cancer research fundraiser.
+Although never issued as a commercial single, "Send Me a Lover" received adult contemporary radio airplay beginning in September 1996, primarily as an album track from The Power of Peace.

 Commercial performance

-"Send Me a Lover" entered the US Radio & Recordss Adult Contemporary chart in November 1996 and peaked at number 16 in January 1997.
-It also entered the Billboards Adult Contemporary chart in January 1997 and peaked at number 23 in the same month.
+"Send Me a Lover" entered the US Radio & Records Adult Contemporary chart in November 1996 and reached number 16 in January 1997.
+It also entered the Billboard Adult Contemporary chart in January 1997, peaking at number 23.

 Critical reception

-Larry Flick from Billboard wrote, "Here's a wonderful song that Dion has contributed to The Power of Peace, a fine 13-track compilation designed to raise money for CARE.
+Larry Flick of Billboard wrote: "Here's a wonderful song that Dion has contributed to The Power of Peace, a fine 13-track compilation designed to raise money for CARE.
 Sharp ears will remember Taylor Dayne's hit version of this forlorn power ballad, which Dion dives into with white-knuckled power.
 AC listeners who cannot get enough of the Canadian diva will feast on this treat".